Family Hike at Jack London State Historic Park in Glen Ellen

-At the lower parking lot you'll find picnic tables, restrooms, and drinking water.
-The upper ranch area has a large picnic area just past the parking lot with drinking water, charcoal grills, and picnic tables.
+At the lower parking lot you'll find picnic tables and restrooms.
+The upper ranch area has a large picnic area just past the parking lot with charcoal grills, and picnic tables.
 Group picnic areas are also available by reservation.
-Restroom facilities at the upper ranch are limited to porta-potties in the parking lot and near the picnic area.
+Restroom facilities at the upper ranch are limited to porta-potties in the parking lot.
+Drinking fountains are off limits because of COVID, so make sure you bring your own drinking water.

-Bottled water is available for sale in the cottage and the House of Happy Walls, although you can fill your water bottles at the picnic areas.
-No food is available on-site, but you can buy sandwiches and snacks at Glen Ellen Village Market, located on Arnold Drive just before you turn off to go to the park.
+No food is available on site, but you can buy sandwiches and snacks at Glen Ellen Village Market, located on Arnold Drive just before you turn off to go to the park.
 There are also a few restaurants in Glen Ellen.

 We often pick up some sandwiches and beef jerky for lunch at Angelo's Wine Country Deli, a fantastic little place located just south of Sonoma on Highway 121, close to the Sonoma Valley Airport and across from Gloria Ferrer winery (you can't miss it—there's a life-size fiberglass cow on the roof).

-Park offerings include docent-led walks, lectures, concerts, fun annual events like Plowing Day, and even a summer Broadway Under the Stars series.
+Park offerings (currently on hold due to COVID-19) include docent-led walks, lectures, concerts, fun annual events like Plowing Day, and even a summer Broadway Under the Stars series.
 The park also offers rentals for weddings and corporate events.

 The park allows on-leash dogs in many areas, and bicycles and horses are permitted on some trails.
 There's an outfit that offers guided horseback trail rides at the park during the summer.
 For more information, call the park at (707) 938-5216 or visit jacklondonpark.com.